WE CAN DO IT!1 of 12This week, Wonder Woman opens in theaters - and it's already gaining great reception from critics and fans alike.

 And while viewers got a glimpse of Janet Van Dyne in action in Ant-Man, she's said to be taking on a more prominent (and eponymous) role in the sequel, Ant-Man and the Wasp with Janet’s daughter Hope Van Dyne taking on the mantle.

-An All-New, All-Different Wasp - Janet Van Dyne's apparent stepdaughter - took the mantle this summer in the pages of All-New, All-Different Avengers with a trajectory towards an ongoing series, The Unstoppable Wasp.
+An All-New, All-Different Wasp - Janet Van Dyne's apparent stepdaughter - took the mantle in her own ongoing series, The Unstoppable Wasp, in which Janet Van Dyne is a supporting character.

 Jean Grey7 of 12Jean Grey was the first X-Woman, and even bore the name of her publishing company as Marvel Girl before transitioning to her Phoenix identity in the ‘70’s.
 But she’s more than just the first female mutant superhero – she’s also emblematic of the entire X-Men franchise, and one of the most complex, well developed characters in comic books.